agrawalshrawan245/proshop-app/README.md

 $ git push heroku master
 ```

--   Step 5 Add the `.env` file elements to the heroku.
+-   Step 5 Add the `.env` file elements to the heroku in root folder.
 -   Step 6 Your app is workin now.

 ## ⛏️ Built Using <a name = "built_using"></a>